Welcome to Animal Control CNY

 4. Make Your Presence Known

-If you come across an animal either it approaches you or looks curious about you, make yourself known, but not aggressively.
+If you come across an animal, either it approaches you or looks curious about you, make yourself known, but not aggressively.
 Wave your arms and stand tall, and speak calmly and firmly.
 It can help you assert dominance and push the animal back (in some cases).
-Some animals may regard direct eye contact as a challenge, so avoid this.
+Some animals may regard direct eye contact as a challenge; avoid it.

 5. Back Away Slowly

 If the animal doesn’t leave when you’ve made your presence known, back away slowly, keeping your eyes on it.
-Don’t turn your back on the animal or run because it may trigger chase response.
-Walk away in a calm and steady way until you feel safe.
+Don’t turn your back on the animal or run, as this may trigger a chase response.
+Walk away calmly and steadily until you feel safe.

 6. Identify the Species

 Knowing what type of wild animal you’re dealing with can help you know how to respond.
-First do some reserach of common wildlife behaviours and characteristics so you can tell if an animal is behaving unusually aggressive or distressed.
-For example, an injured animal might be more dangerous, because it will feel threatened.
+First, research common wildlife behaviors and characteristics so you can tell if an animal is behaving unusually aggressively or distressed.
+For example, an injured animal might be more dangerous because it feels threatened.

 7. Seek Shelter if Necessary